 Investments should be held for the medium to long term, typically five years or more, (unless there is a fixed term that applies).
 The value of investments and any income from them can go down as well as up and you may get back less than the full amount you invested.

-If you've used your 2014/15 cash ISA allowance, check out our range of Savings accounts.
+If you've used your cash ISA allowance for this tax year, check out our range of Savings accounts.

 See all of our cash ISA and Savings accounts side by side for easy comparison.

 To find your savings interest rate you can use our Interest Rate Finder.